tylernewnoise/SORT_OF/README.md

 Extending SORT's Kalman filter measurement model to add a velocity component derived from Optical Flow.
-This was part of my Bachelor's Thesis for Computer Science in collaboration the German Aerospace Center.
+This was part of my Bachelor's Thesis for Computer Science in collaboration with the German Aerospace Center.
 Although not used for pedestrian tracking, the method can be evaluated and used with the [MOT](https://motchallenge.net) datasets.